7 Steps before renovating your home Part 5

 What’s a “We might as well syndrome”, you might ask?
 It’s one of the most common pit falls in our industry.

 You have done your homework.
-You have researched and considered all potentials and possibilities and have a clear road map planned carefully.
+You have researched and considered all potentials and possibilities in your home renovation and have a clear road map planned carefully.
 Then while the project is in progress you start second guessing and wondering, How about…?
 What if…!

 Needless to say this could also happen during the early stages as well.
 The temptation to keep expanding the scope of your project, early on and “might as well” yourself by adding to the work is an everlasting pit fall.